leandromoh/RecordParser/README.md

 4. It supports to parse classes and structs types, without doing [boxing](https://docs.microsoft.com/dotnet/csharp/programming-guide/types/boxing-and-unboxing)
 5. It is flexible: you can choose the most convenient way to configure each of your parsers: indexed or sequential configuration
 6. It is extensible: you can totally customize your parsing with lambdas/delegates
-7. It is even more extensible because developers can easily create extension methods with custom maps
+7. It is even more extensible because you can easily create extension methods that wraps custom mappings
 8. It is not intrusive: all mapping configuration is done outside of the mapped type.
 It keeps your classes with minimised dependencies and low coupling
-9. It provides simple API with 2 familiar methods: Parse and TryParse
+9. It provides clean API with familiar methods: Parse, TryParse and TryFormat
-10. It is easy configurated with a builder object, thus does not require to define a class each time you want to define a parser
+10. It is easy configurated with a builder object, even programmatically, because does not require to define a class each time you want to define a parser

+## Benchmark

+Check the [benchmark page](/Benchmark.md) to compare RecordParser with other libraries.

-### Currently there are parsers for 2 record formats:
+## Currently there are parsers for 2 record formats:
 1. Fixed length, common in positional files, e.g. financial services, mainframe use, etc
     * [Reader](#fixed-length-reader)
     * [Writer](#fixed-length-writer)